1989 Tiananmen Square protests and massacre: Death of Hu Yaobang

 On the morning of 18 April, students remained in the square.
 Some gathered around the Monument to the People's Heroes, singing patriotic songs and listening to student organizers' impromptu speeches.

 Others gathered at the Great Hall.
 Meanwhile, a few thousand students gathered at Xinhua Gate, the entrance to Zhongnanhai, the seat of the party leadership, where they demanded dialogue with the administration.
-After police restrained the students from entering the compound, they staged a sit-in.
-On 19 April, students held aloft a banner that read "Freedom & Democracy Enlightenment" on the Monument, under a giant portrait of Hu Yaobang.
+On 19 April, they attempted to storm Zhongnanhai several times but were pushed back by police.
+Meanwhile, other students held aloft a banner that read "Freedom & Democracy Enlightenment" on the Monument, under a giant portrait of Hu Yaobang.

 On 20 April, most students had been persuaded to leave Xinhua Gate.
 To disperse about 200 students that remained, police used batons; minor clashes were reported.
-Many students felt abused by the police, and rumors about police brutality spread quickly.
+Many students felt abused by the police, and rumours about police brutality spread quickly.
 The incident angered students on campus, where those who were not politically active decided to join the protests.
 Additionally, a group of workers calling themselves the Beijing Workers' Autonomous Federation issued two handbills challenging the central leadership.

 Hu's state funeral took place on 22 April.
 On the evening of 21 April, some 100,000 students marched on Tiananmen Square, ignoring orders from Beijing municipal authorities that the square was to be closed for the funeral.
 The funeral, which took place inside the Great Hall and was attended by the leadership, was broadcast live to the students.
 General Secretary Zhao Ziyang delivered the eulogy.
 The funeral seemed rushed, lasting only 40 minutes, as emotions ran high in the square.